 - Limitations on exercise and other physical activity

 Cell therapy not only targets these symptoms to provide relief but also, through the restorative mechanisms of the stem cells themselves, works to repair the heart for better pumping function.
-This equates to better breathing, improved ability to exercise or perform physical activity as well as reduced chest pains and improved energy levels.
+This can equate to better breathing, improved ability to exercise or perform physical activity as well as reduced chest pains and improved energy levels.

 Adult stem cells could be thought of as small “doctors” who go to work healing and repairing the body on a daily basis.
 Stem cells exist throughout our bodies in various tissues and are responsible for healing cuts and bruises and helping us recover from every day wear-and-tear.
+During treatment at Okyanos for heart failure, adult stem cells are delivered to the heart through a method known as retrograde coronary sinus infusion.

 The stem cells which reside in your own body fat (or adipose tissue) have a few important functions that are of particular interest to healing a damaged heart.